Russia–United States relations: Talks on the Russo-Ukrainian War and normalizing relations

 In June 2025, Trump rejected Putin's offer to mediate a ceasefire in the Iran–Israel war, telling him to focus on mediating a ceasefire in the Russo-Ukrainian War.
 On June 22, 2025, Putin condemned Trump's strikes on Iranian nuclear sites as an "unprovoked act of aggression".

 A summit meeting took place on August 15, 2025, in the U.S. state of Alaska, between President of the United States Donald Trump and President of Russia Vladimir Putin.
 The meeting, announced by Trump on August 8, 2025, focused on negotiations toward a ceasefire and potential peace agreement in the ongoing Russo–Ukrainian War.
-Trump suggested that the talks could include proposals involving territorial adjustments, an idea publicly rejected by Ukrainian President Volodymyr Zelenskyy, who insisted that no settlement can occur without Ukraine's participation or territorial concessions.
+Trump suggested that the talks could include proposals involving territorial adjustments, an idea publicly rejected by Ukrainian president Volodymyr Zelenskyy, who insisted that no settlement can occur without Ukraine's participation or territorial concessions.
 This was the first high-level bilateral meeting between the two countries on U.S. soil since the 1988 Governors Island Summit.
 Alaska was selected in part due to its historical ties to Russia and because it lies outside the jurisdiction of the International Criminal Court, which has issued an arrest warrant for Putin.
 The summit sparked controversy over its agenda, format, and symbolism.
 Central to the dispute was President Trump's suggestion of potential territorial "swaps" as part of a Ukraine peace deal.

 In late August 2025, as U.S.-Russia relations showed signs of renewed engagement, both leaders expressed interest in expanded economic cooperation.
 Concurrently, ExxonMobil and Russia's state-owned Rosneft had secretly outlined a roadmap for resuming joint operations at the Sakhalin-1 oil and gas project, contingent on government approvals and progress in Ukraine peace negotiations.
 Exxon Senior Vice President Neil Chapman led the discussions with Rosneft CEO Igor Sechin, while Exxon also sought support from the U.S. government for its potential return.
 According to officials, the company received a favorable response, and CEO Darren Woods held recent talks with President Trump at the White House regarding the matter.

 On October 22, 2025, the United States imposed sanctions on Russian energy companies Rosneft and Lukoil, affecting their customers in China and India.

+In November 2025, Trump proposed a peace plan that would require Ukraine to cede territory in the Donbas, including Ukrainian-controlled parts of Donetsk Oblast.
+The plan would also freeze the front lines in Kherson Oblast and Zaporizhzhia Oblast.

+Between February 28 and March 1, 2026, relations between the United States and Russia deteriorated again after the massive attack on Iran led by Trump and Israeli Prime Minister Netanyahu, which led to Ali Khamenei's death, Iran's supreme leader since 1989.

+During the conflict Russia provided Iran with intelligence and improved drone technology to target U.S. military assets in the Middle East.